Openreach: Independence from BT Group

 In March 2017, BT Group plc agreed to make Openreach a separate company, Openreach Limited, with its own staff and management, but with the network assets continuing to be owned by BT plc for land-contract reasons, and with Openreach Limited being wholly owned by BT Group plc, BT plc's parent holding company.
-In July 2017, Openreach began removing the BT element from its logo, and in September 2017 Openreach removed BT branding from its website.
+In July 2017, Openreach began removing the BT element from its logo and, in September 2017, Openreach removed BT branding from its website.

 On 14 June 2018, Ofcom published a report titled "Progress on delivering a more independent Openreach" which found that "there has been broadly satisfactory progress towards legal separation, but some steps have still not been completed".
 On 31 July 2020, Openreach released a news article on their website showing their progress on their split from BT, with them updating "27,907 vehicles, 42 offices, 33,479 pass cards and 1,531 web pages" to reflect the change.
 Openreach has been awarded the status of 'Superbrand' for 2020/21.

-Ofcom now monitor Openreach strategic independence from BT, via their Openreach Monitoring Unit.
-In their September 2024 report Openreach were praised for the rapid rise in full fibre availability for 'people across the UK' and found nothing in the last reporting cycle that would justify opening any further investigations.
+Ofcom monitors Openreach's strategic independence from BT via their Openreach Monitoring Unit.
+In their September 2024 report, Openreach was praised for the rapid rise in full fibre availability for "people across the UK" and found nothing in the last reporting cycle that would justify opening any further investigations.